Skip to main content

 Safeguarding home visits to host households

 Following the arrival of people from Ukraine in to host households and to confirm that there are no safeguarding or wellbeing concerns about people from Ukraine or people already residing in the host household, it is suggested that a home visit is scheduled for the first week of placement and then the third week of placement.
 If no concerns are established following these home visits, then no further visits need be made.
 Local authorities will need to decide whether additional visits are necessary on a case by case basis.
-Local authorities are recommended to provide information about their services, to host households.
+It is recommended that local authorities provide information about their services to host households.

 Unless specific safeguarding and/or care and support needs are identified then home visits will not need to be undertaken by qualified staff/social workers.
 However, staff undertaking home visits should have undertaken relevant safeguarding training.
 As a minimum, this online safeguarding training should be completed.